If you're an older couple divorcing after a long-term marriage, it's referred to as a gray divorce or late life divorce.

-- The average length of a collaborative divorce is 8 months to 1.5 years.
+The average length of the collaborative law process is 8 months to 1.5 years.

 The average length of a mediated divorce is only 4 to 5 months from start to finish.

-Do you really want to spend your life in a courtroom or divorce attorney's conference room wasting years hashing out alimony (also known as spousal support, maintenance or spousal maintenance, depending on where you live), division of marital property and other details of your divorce?
+Do you really want to spend your life in a courtroom or divorce attorney's conference room wasting years hashing out alimony (also known as spousal support, maintenance, or spousal maintenance, depending on where you live), property division, and other details of your divorce?